-Easy, Healthy Brownies with Applesauce - Delicious, slightly fudgy brownies made with oat flour, olive oil, maple syrup, and applesauce - made in one bowl!
+Delicious, slightly fudgy brownies made with whole grain flour, maple syrup, and applesauce, all made in one bowl!

-I just love today's brownie recipe!
-It's very easy to put together, and it bakes up quite fast, which is nice for impatient people like me. 🙂
+These brownies are very easy to put together, and bake up quite fast, which is nice for impatient people like me!

-Unlike some of my more bitter brownies and chocolate cakes, this one got a thumbs up from the entire crew (Sammy too!).
-He kept trying to sneak more, the little devil.
+Unlike some of my more bitter brownies and chocolate cakes, this one got a thumbs up from the all my kids.

-The ingredients list is very clean and accessible, and the whole 8 x 8 pan only has ONE tablespoon of added sweetener.
-I use a combination of maple syrup and stevia, along with some other flavorings, like oat flour, vanilla, and applesauce, to create a naturally sweeter taste.
+For sweetness, I use a combination of maple syrup and stevia, along with some other flavorings, like vanilla and applesauce, to create a naturally sweet taste.
+Honey is also delicious in these, if you prefer that!

 This recipe may not be for those of you used to the really sweet brownies, so please keep that in mind before trying!